ossianpe/DetentingJoystickDriver/README.md

-DetentingJoystickDriver - Joystick Driver for controlling Ardunio Leonardo with HBridge and FSRs
+DetentingJoystickDriver
 =======================

-This is a basic view of the features of the joystick driver.
-For more information please visit:
+This is a joystick Driver for controlling Ardunio Leonardo with HBridge and FSRs.
+For more information about this project please visit:

 http://www.egr.msu.edu/classes/ece480/capstone/fall12/group04/index.html